 Tell cPanel to stop responding

 The solution is to tell cPanel to stop responding to Autodiscover requests.
-Following are instructions on how to perform this action in GoDaddy.
+The following are instructions on how to perform this action in GoDaddy.
 While these instructions will vary between hosting providers the concept remains the same.

 From the MX Entry screen select Remote Mail Exchanger and click the Change button.
 Remote Mail Exchanger should now become bold to identify it as the current setting.